 Late pruning towards the end of winter - as recommended for frosty regions - usually leads to "bleeding" of the cut surfaces or "wounds."
-This is not a negative process for the vine, however, one must prevent the sap from flowing down along the stem framework onto buds below and "drowning" them, as this will stop them from breaking in spring.
+This is not a negative process for the vine, but one must prevent the sap from flowing down along the stem framework onto buds below and "drowning" them, as this will stop them from opening in spring.

-From about February, vines are again in sap, the vine draws water with enormous force from as far as 30m below.
-This water presses against the freshly cut surfaces which haven't callused yet, and oozes from there.
-This "bleeding" may last up to 2 weeks, and occasionally it develops into small runlets along the stem.
-Whether the draconian expression "bleeding" is appropriate is anyone's guess, but it is assumed that low concentrations of minerals and sugars - the vine's frost protection - are also flushed out with the water, which in case of further severe frosts can significantly damage the vine.
+Starting around February, vines are again in sap, the vine draws water with enormous force from as far as 30m below.
+This water presses against the freshly cut surfaces which haven't callused yet, and drips off (oozes) from there.
+This "bleeding" may last up to 2 weeks, and occasionally it develops into small rivulets/runlets along the stem.
+Whether the draconian expression "bleeding" is appropriate is questionable, but it is assumed that low concentrations of minerals and sugars - the vine's frost protection - are also flushed out with the water, which in case of further severe frosts, can significantly damage the vine.